ISucena/SkillsResume/README.md

    <br>
 <details><summary>Amazon Web Services (AWS)</summary>
   <h4> Description: </h4>
-  I completed the LinuxAcademy's AWS Essentials online training offered on the Linux Academy <a href="https://www.linuxacademy.com">website.</a>
+  I completed the LinuxAcademy's AWS Essentials online training offered on the Linux Academy <a href="https://www.linuxacademy.com">website.</a> The training gave videos, labs, and quizzes that taught and tested you on key fundamentals in AWS.
+The training walked through each of the 12 sections of Project Omega 2.0 and reviewed how each section was completed at the end of the lectures.
+The labs also walked you through setting up your own instances, NACLs, subnets, and several other key parts of AWS.
 <br>
 <br>
 <ul>